Defense and Veterans

 Protecting Veterans’ Benefits:

 For years the VA has been withholding disability payments from veterans who received separation pay when leaving the military.
-To stop this injustice, Mark joined Rep. Ruben Gallego (D-AZ) in authoring the Restore Veterans’ Compensation Act (H.R.
-4016), which would prevent the VA from withholding disability pay in order to recoup separation payments made to veterans.
+To stop this injustice, Congressman DeSaulnier joined Rep. Ruben Gallego (D-AZ) in authoring the Restore Veterans’ Compensation Act (H.R.
+6027), which would prevent the VA from withholding disability pay in order to recoup separation payments made to veterans.

 Keeping the Administration Accountable:

 In an ever-changing security landscape, it is imperative that we follow the checks and balances laid out in the Constitution for our nation’s leaders.
 To have faith in that system, Congressman DeSaulnier supports the Restricting First Use of Nuclear Weapons Act (H.R.
-669) and the No Unconstitutional Strike against North Korea Act (H.R.
-4140).
+669) and voted in favor of a resolution requiring the President to consult Congress before engaging in hostilities with Iran (H.Con.
+Res.
+83).

 For a downloadable copy of Mark's defense and veterans work, click the image below: